flyingfinnn/IT342-Pawlly/app/docs/adopt.md

 - Filter by preferences (species, breed, etc.)
 - View full pet profiles
 - Start a 7-step adoption process
+- Upload and view pet images using the ImageCarousel component

-All UI is static for now, built in Jetpack Compose.
+All UI is built in Jetpack Compose with Material3 design system.

 ---